 Conclusion

-Taking a few easy steps may extend the life of pure silver and sterling silver objects.
+Taking a few easy steps may extend the life of pure and sterling silver objects.

 It would help if you were incredibly cautious while handling pure silver.
-As a result of its fragility and brittleness, exquisite silver jewelry should only be used sparingly and with care.
-Whether pure or sterling silver, keep it in the dark, dry area.
-We may also use anti-tarnish solutions and a soft cloth to clean silver.
+Because of its fragility and brittleness, exquisite silver jewelry should only be used sparingly and with care.
+Whether pure or sterling silver, keep it in a dark, dry area.
+You may also use anti-tarnish solutions and a soft cloth to clean silver.

 Sterling silver and pure silver are two forms of silver, but which is better for your needs depends on several factors, including the item you plan to buy, the amount of money you have available, and even your tastes.